-Professor Alpaslan Özerdem is Co-Director of the Centre for Trust, Peace and Social Relations.
-With 20 year field research experience in Afghanistan, Bosnia-Herzegovina, El Salvador, Kosovo, Lebanon, Liberia, Philippines, Sierra Leone, Sri Lanka and Turkey, he specializes in the politics of humanitarian interventions, disaster response, security sector reform, reintegration of former combatants and post-conflict state building.
-He has also taken an active role in the initiation and management of several advisory and applied research projects for a wide range of national and international organisations.
+Professor Alpaslan Özerdem is Co-Director of the Centre for Trust, Peace and Social Relations, Coventry University, UK, which is home for 45 full-time researchers.
+With over 20 year field research experience in Afghanistan, Bosnia-Herzegovina, El Salvador, Kosovo, Lebanon, Liberia, Nigeria, Philippines, Sierra Leone, Solomon Islands, Somalia, Sri Lanka, Tajikistan and Turkey, he specializes in conflict resolution, mediation, peacebuilding and conflict transformation.